AusClimateService/qqscale/docs/method_qdm.md

   which is to calculate the quantile changes on the model grid, downscale those change factors using bilinear interpolation and then apply them to the observations.
-- *Qunatiles (number and interpolation)*:
-  Our qqscale software allows the user to specify the number of quantiles to calculate and what interpolation method to use to determine the change factor for observed data points that fall between two quantiles.
-  The software default is 100 quantiles and nearest neighbour interpolation.
-  We've found that linear and cubic interpolation (the other options) is much more computationally expensive and produces very similar results to nearest neighbour.
 - *Time grouping*:
   It is common to apply quantile mapping methods to individual seasons or months separately to avoid conflating different times of the year